West 6th Avenue Speed Reduction Striping

 Share West 6th Avenue Speed Reduction Striping on Facebook Share West 6th Avenue Speed Reduction Striping on Twitter Share West 6th Avenue Speed Reduction Striping on Linkedin Email West 6th Avenue Speed Reduction Striping link

-The City and County of Broomfield (CCOB) is considering striping West 6th Avenue to include bike lanes and narrow lanes to reduce vehicle speeds.
-Please read the project overview below and complete the short pulse survey to share your input, questions and/or concerns.
+The City and County of Broomfield (CCOB) considered striping West 6th Avenue to include bike lanes and narrow lanes to reduce vehicle speeds.
+The latest project updates can be found under the “Project Updates” tab below.

-The City and County of Broomfield (CCOB) is considering a traffic mitigation and striping project along West 6th Avenue between Highway US 287 and Daphne Street.
+The City and County of Broomfield (CCOB) considered a traffic mitigation and striping project along West 6th Avenue between Highway US 287 and Daphne Street.

-The project seeks to address neighborhood concerns regarding vehicular speeding by implementing striping changes that would visually narrow vehicle lanes and add bike lanes as identified in the 2019 Bicycle and Pedestrian Assessment.
-Restriping the street is a low-cost form of traffic calming that can help slow speeds.
-Anticipated construction impact will be minimal and no road closure are expected.
+The project sought to address neighborhood concerns regarding vehicular speeding by implementing striping changes that would visually narrow vehicle lanes and add bike lanes as identified in the 2019 Bicycle and Pedestrian Assessment.
+Restriping streets is a low-cost form of traffic calming that can help slow speeds.
+Anticipated construction impact would have been minimal and no road closures were expected.

 Speed Reduction Interventions